unionai/unionai-docs/source/core-concepts/tasks/task-software-environment/imagespec-with-gar.md

 :::

 This means that you have to decide on the name of your repository and create it, before registering your workflow.
 You can, however, decide on the image name later, when you push the image to the repository.

-Adapting the example from the [previous section](./index.md), we will assume the following
+We will assume the following:

 * The GAR instance you will be using has the base URL `us-east1-docker.pkg.dev/my-union-dataplane/my-registry/`.